Fergus-Gault/poolpal/README.md

 - Hitting mechanism moves forward but does not release.
     - The brown wire on the Raspberry Pi is disconnected, ensure it is in **GPIO 12**.

+- Hitting mechanism is struggling to move upwards after making a shot.
+    - The batteries are low, replace them.

 - Table is misaligned in the computer vision
     - Reset the table points by deleting `computer_vision/src/data/table_pts.json` and restarting the program.